-CCA Medicare Value benefits include the following additional services for members diagnosed with a qualifying chronic condition:
+CCA Medicare Preferred benefits include the following additional services for members diagnosed with a qualifying chronic condition:

-Food and produce allowance:
+Food and produce allowance.

-Qualifying members will have access to this allowance through their Healthy Savings with a shared OTC quarterly allowance of \$160 for use at OTC network retailers.
-See "Healthy Savings Card to purchase certain Medicareapproved over-the-counter (OTC) items" section for complete details regarding use of the card.
+Members with a qualifying chronic condition will have access to this allowance through their Healthy

+Savings OTC quarterly allowance of \$150 for use at OTC network

+retailers.
+See "Healthy Savings

+Card to purchase certain Medicare-approved over-the-counter (OTC)

+items" section for complete details

+regarding use of the card.